Being a faithful financial steward is core to following Jesus

 Biblically faithful, financial stewardship works to advance God’s purposes and not our own.
 We trust God to care for us.

 Stewardship focuses on God’s glory

 Wouldn’t it be helpful if God would just get very specific on this?
 What exactly should a Christian steward do?
 Well God has very specific instruction.
 In a nutshell, he wants us to function in a way that brings him glory.
-As a steward of all he’s entrusted to us – children, time, our bodies, the gospel, and certainly money – it’s all to be handled so as to make Jesus look good.
+As a steward of all he’s entrusted to us or children, time, our bodies, the gospel, and certainly money.
+And all should be handled so as to make Jesus look good.

 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven. – Matthew 5:16

 So, whether you eat or drink, or whatever you do, do all to the glory of God. – 1 Corinthians 10:31